Person

 Problem

-During my calls with Nirvana’s staffs and agents, I was struck by how efficient and professional they were in guiding families and individuals through a sensitive process.
-Yet behind that efficiency, the systems they relied on were fragmented and manual.
-Forms, WhatsApp messages and siloed databases that required extra effort to keep everything aligned.
+During my discovery calls with Nirvana’s staff and agents, I was struck by how compassionate and professional they were in guiding families through a deeply sensitive process.
+Yet behind that efficiency, the tools they relied on were fragmented and manual.
+Scattered forms, WhatsApp messages and siloed databases that required constant coordination.

 Goal